Security in Scenario Plans

 Public Scenario Plan

-The Public Scenario Plan is visible to anyone who can access the Scenario Planner module, refer to Update the Scenario Plan Details and Security for details on how to change a plan to be public.
+The Public Scenario Plan is visible to anyone who can access the Scenario Planner module, see Update the Scenario Plan Details and Security for details on how to change a plan to be public.

 The System Administrator is responsible for which users are given access and the following secured actions relate to this module: